AKASH2907/bird_species_classification/README.md

 The code is documented and designed to be easy to extend.
 If you use it in your research, please consider citing this repository (bibtex below).

 ## Getting Started
- * [modify_data.py](https://github.com/AKASH2907/bird-species-classification/blob/master/modify_data.py) - This code is used to rename the files.
-For example: 10 - Type of Data Augmentation 01- Class of Bird 01 - Image Number - 100101.jpg (Image Name)
+ * [modify_data.py](https://github.com/AKASH2907/bird-species-classification/blob/master/modify_data.py) - This code is used to rename the files. <br /> For example: 10 - Type of Data Augmentation 01- Class of Bird 01 - Image Number - 100101.jpg (Image Name)
  * [data_augmentation.py](https://github.com/AKASH2907/bird-species-classification/blob/master/data_augmentation/data_augmentation.py) - Various types of data augmentation used to counter the challenge of large scale variation in illumination,scale, etc. and class imbalance.
  * [create_validation.py](https://github.com/AKASH2907/bird-species-classification/blob/master/create_validation.py) - Used to create Validation data randomly from the augmented training data.
 * [gen_train_data_test_data.py](https://github.com/AKASH2907/bird-species-classification/blob/master/gen_train_data_test_data.py) - Generates X_train, Y_train, X_validation, Y_validation, X_test, Y_test